America's Test Kitchen

 prepare recipes as they discuss what works, what doesn't, and why, highlighting the rigorous recipe testing process at the core of the test kitchen's mission.
 Equipment expert Adam Ried, gadget critic Lisa McManus, and tasting expert Jack Bishop help viewers understand what to look for when buying gear and ingredients.

 The show is affiliated with America's Test Kitchen, publishers of Cook's Illustrated and Cook's Country magazines, and beginning in Season 19, the show is recorded at ATK's test kitchen facility at the Innovation and Design Building in Boston, Massachusetts.

+Although the show's studios are in Boston, Massachusetts, it is produced by WETA-TV, a PBS station in Washington DC rather than Boston PBS station WGBH.

+On February 2, 2023, Marquee Brands became a majority owner of ATK (America's Test Kitchen Limited Partnership) and its associated brands, including Cook's Illustrated and Cook's Country.

+On March 24, 2023, America's Test Kitchen laid off 23 workers or about 10 percent of its staff.
+That included the entire team that worked on the ATK Kids brand.

 Episode format

 A typical episode of the show consists primarily of two or three recipes that are consistent with the theme of the episode.
 Each recipe is tested 40-60 times before appearing on the show or in the books, at an average cost of $10,000; they also have a network of 35,000 people who have volunteered to test them.
 For broadcast, each recipe is presented by a test cook to one of the hosts, Julia Collin Davison or Bridget Lancaster, who walk through recipe steps, explain common problems that can occur when cooking it, and explain how to cook it the right way by sharing discoveries made during the testing and the science behind the recipe using instructional graphics.
 Periodically throughout the episode, other segments are inserted, usually consisting of two or more of the following: